egreen64/coding-challenge/README.md

 Besides the **authenticate** mutation the GraphQL interface provides 2 primary end points:

-- **enqueue** - mutation for asyncrhonously collecting DNS blocklist details for one or more IPV4 addresses
+- **enqueue** - mutation for asyncrhonously queue a job to the job queue to collect DNS blocklist details for one or more IPV4 addresses.
-- **getIPDetails** - query for obtaining blocklist details for a single IPV4 address
+- **getIPDetails** - query for obtaining blocklist details for a single IPV4 address.
+This returns

 ### GraphQL Schema
 The following is the GraphQL schema implemented by this microservice:
 ```
 """
 Timestamp data type
 """